 Change the second paragraph as follows:

-For a non-GLK STA that is not affiliated with an MLD, the act of becoming disassociated invokes the disassociation service, which voids any existing STA to AP mapping known to the DS, for the disassociating STA.
+For a non-GLK STA that is not affiliated with an MLD, the act of becoming disassociated invokes the disassociation service, which voids any existing non-AP(#7401) STA to AP mapping known to the DS, for the disassociating non-AP(#7401) STA.
 For a non-AP MLD, the act of becoming disassociated invokes the disassociation service, which voids any existing non-AP MLD to AP MLD mapping known to the DS, for the disassociating non-AP MLD (see 35.3.5.3 (Multi-link tear down procedure)).

 Change the fourth, fifth, and sixth paragraphs as follows:

-The disassociation service can be invoked by either party in an STA association (non-AP STA or AP, see 4.5.3.3 (Association)) or a MLD association (non-AP MLD or AP MLD).
+The disassociation service can be invoked by either party in a STA(#4840) association (non-AP STA or AP, see 4.5.3.3 (Association)) or an MLD(#4840) association (non-AP MLD or AP MLD).
 Disassociation is a notification, not a request.
 Disassociation cannot be refused by the receiving STA or the receiving MLD except when management frame protection is negotiated and the message integrity check fails.

-An AP or an AP MLD can disassociate STAs or non-AP MLDs, respectively, to enable the AP or the AP MLD to be removed from a network for service or for other reasons.
+An AP or an AP MLD can disassociate non-AP(#7401) STAs or non-AP MLDs, respectively, to enable the AP or the AP MLD to be removed from a network for service or for other reasons.

 STAs or MLDs attempt to disassociate when they leave a network.
 However, the MAC protocol does not depend on STAs or MLDs invoking the disassociation service.
 (MAC management is designed to accommodate loss of communication with an associated STA or an associated MLD.)